 Having a British passport is something I’ve always taken for granted but it’s only since meeting people from other parts of the world that I’ve realised it’s actually a pretty valuable item to hold.
 For one, free movement of people means it’s incredibly easy to holiday in dozens of countries without the need for a visa and even while visiting European countries, having an EU passport can allow you access to a whole lot of discounts and free tourist attractions, some of which I’m about to share with you.

-This post was originally written before there was even a whisper about the EU referendum and so, as you can imagine, I’m pretty miffed that the UK will be leaving in a year or so time.
-So, in the meantime, any Brits reading this should take advantage of the awesome benefits and free tourist attractions you can visit with an EU passport.
+This post was originally written before there was even a whisper about the EU referendum and so, as you can imagine, I’m pretty miffed that the UK is supposedly leaving the EU in 2020.
+I’m still hoping that this horrendous decision will be reversed but in the meantime, any Brits reading this should take advantage of the awesome benefits and free tourist attractions you can visit with an EU passport while we can!

 I first discovered how EU passport holders can access many of the most famous tourist destinations for free in Paris.
 For citizens under 26, it’s completely free to enter the Arc de Triomphe, Saint-Chapelle, The Louvre and Chateau de Versailles among many other attractions.
 Plus, while Notre Dame is free to enter for all, you can get up the towers for free too where there would usually be a charge!
 This is by far the best city I have found for young person / EU citizen discounts and for that reason alone, I’d recommend a trip to Paris while you can still take advantage of the free tourist attractions.